nmstate/nmstate/CONTRIBUTING.md

 - Nmstate is written primarily in Python, and its coding style should follow the best practices of Python coding unless otherwise declared.
-- Nmstate uses [black](https://github.com/python/black) code formatter.
+- Nmstate uses the [black](https://github.com/python/black) code formatter (except for string normalization).
 - PEP8 is holy.
 - Tests are holy.
   Production code must be covered by unit tests and/or basic integration tests.